Liux0047/CLRS-Java/ch02/README.md

 **c.** ?

 **d.** Choose k so that the running time of merge sort and insertion sort of k elements are equal

+## Problem 2-2
+**a.** The output contains exactly the same set of elements as the input

+**b.**

+    Loop invariant:
+    > At the start of each iteration of the **for** loop of lines 1-4, the sub array A[1..i-1] consists the smallest i-1 elements of the original array, in sorted order

+    Proof:
+    Initialization: trivally sorted
+    Maintenance: The loop in lines 2-3 will swap the smallest element of A[i..length] to position i.
+As dicatated by loop invariant, the new A[i] is larger than any element in A[1..i-1]; at the same time it is smaller than all A[i+1..length].
+Therefore loop invariant holds for the next iteration
+    Termination: A[1..length-1] contains the smallest (length-1) elements of the orignial array in sorted order; the last one is the largest.
+Thus whole array is sorted

+**c.**?

+**d.** _&Theta;(n^2)_ Same in worst case